Abandoned & Little-Known Airfields:

 on the 1961 Edward's Plateau World Aeronautical Chart (according to Chris Kennedy).

-the airfield consists of 3 paved runways (each 5,000 ft long) & a number of taxiways.
+As seen in a 1996 USGS aerial view looking north, the Vancourt airfield consisted of 3 paved runways (each 5,000' long) & a number of taxiways.

 Vancourt has been reused as a drag racing strip following its closure by the Air Force,